The Shipping Law Review: Russia

 The procedure for the arrest of ships in Russia is not very complicated, but there are some details that should be noted by the initiating party.
 The legal basis for ship arrest is the Merchant Shipping Code, which came into force on 1 May 1999, and the Arbitration Procedure Code.
-Russia also joined the International Convention Relating to the Arrest of Sea-Going Ships 1952 (the Brussels Convention) in January 1999, and the Chapter of the Merchant Shipping Code on the arrest of ships was constructed in accordance with the Brussels Convention and the International Convention on Arrest of Ships 1999 (the Arrest Convention 1999).
+Russia also joined the International Convention Relating to the Arrest of Sea-Going Ships 1952 (the Brussels Convention) in January 1999, and the Chapter of the Merchant Shipping Code on the arrest of ships was constructed in accordance with the International Convention for the Unification of Certain Rules relating to the Arrest of Sea-going Ships 1952 (the Brussels Convention) and the International Convention on Arrest of Ships 1999 (the 1999 Arrest Convention).

 The party who initiates the arrest (if it is a maritime lien or claim against the ship) first applies to a harbour master, who has the right to detain the ship for 72 hours (counting only working days) until the claim is brought to court.